See Chapter 1.

 "It's been a long time since I was a teenager myself," Alice commented absently.
 "Dr. Olsen seems to think you behave very maturely for your age."

 "She says you are actually in very good health.
 She thinks you need to eat more but other than that she couldn't find anything wrong.
 She was surprised that the bump on your head was gone already."
 Alice sighed.
 "She has to send your blood off for some tests but she doesn't think they'll find anything.
 She thinks it was just stress."

 "Stress?"
 Fann exclaimed loudly.
 She blushed at the sudden attention the other Coffee Haven patrons briefly gave her at her outburst.

 Alice raised an eyebrow at her reaction.
 "She's upset with Willa and me for letting you pack up your Gran's stuff and dealing with her house on your own."
 She reached over and squeezed Fann's hand.
 "I'm sorry.
 You act so grown up I think we forgot you are really only seventeen."

 "I'm okay," Fann told her gruffly, trying to keep her emotions in check.
 "I needed to do it.
 She was my Gran.
 It would have been like you letting someone else go through Willa's things if she had died."

 "Let's get you home.
-Willa probably has dinner all ready for us."
-Alice got up from the table and headed for the door, Fann trailing in her wake.--- --- ---
+Willa probably has dinner all ready for us," Alice said, getting up from the table and heading for the door, Fann trailing in her wake.

 For the next week dinner every night was a very subdued event.
 Fann spent each meal nervously picking at her heavily laden plate, trying to pretend that she didn't notice that the sisters kept looking at her like she was going to collapse any minute.
 She would then spend the evening doing her homework in the kitchen under their watchful gaze before heading to bed and pretending to sleep for a couple hours until they went to bed themselves.